Domestic Police Use of Military Weaponry

 any other unacknowledged or as yet undeveloped means inflicting death or injury on, or damaging or destroying, a person (or the biological life, bodily health, mental health, or physical and economic well-being of a person)…through the use of land-based, sea-based, or space-based systems using radiation, electromagnetic, psychotronic, sonic, laser, or other energies directed at individual persons or targeted populations for the purpose of information war, mood management, or mind control of such persons or population.
 As in all legislative acts quoted in this article, the bill pertains to sound, light, or electromagnetic stimulation of the human brain.

-THIS ORIGINAL BILL WAS OFFICIALLY, INTENTIONALLY, WATERED WITH KEY AREAS DELETED
+THIS ORIGINAL BILL ULTIMATELY HAD KEY AREAS DELETED REGARDING SPACE WEAPONS

 Currently three states have acknowledge the reality of electromagnetic extremely low frequency technology with laws surrounding these technologies use.
 However, anything goes during ongoing wartime status AND leaves the weapon use open for rampant use to silence any effort against specific global goals: